dbt-labs/docs.getdbt.com/website/docs/reference/about-resources.md

 The following tables describes each resource type, its identifier, and a brief description of its purpose.

-WHERE DO WE LINK TO FOR EACH RESOURCE TYPE?
-CONTENT UNDER DOCS?
-OR UNDER RESOURCE CONFIGS?

 | Resource type     | Identifier         | Description |
 |-------------------|--------------------|-------------|